WillCoutinho/bank-account-automation-with-restassured/README.md

 # Bank Accounts Automation with Rest-Assured Framework

 Walkthrough to install, set up and run the scenarios with Rest-Assured framework.
-Used in this project Rest-Assured + JUnit5 for the tests with Hamcrest to assertions.
+Used in this project Rest-Assured, JUnit5, Maven and Hamcrest for assertions.

 Scenarios for the API [Seu Barriga's Bank Accounts](http://seubarriga.wcaquino.me).